Gravenstafel Ridge and Mount Haig

 Traversing this slope in dry conditions may not be so easy!

-We reach the northeast ridge and minutes later it begins to rain.
+We reached the northeast ridge and minutes later it began to rain

-Then it begins to clear as we head back to the parking lot.
+It began to clear as we headed back to the parking lot

 82 G/8 Beaver Mines